arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

   pinMode(BTN_USER, INPUT);
 }

-// the loop function runs over and over again forever void loop() {
+// The loop function runs over and over again while the device is on void loop() {
   buttonState = digitalRead(BTN_USER);
   if(buttonState == LOW){